Trump's Office of Personnel Management head quits unexpectedly - KRDO

 Some inside OPM felt sidelined by the Office of Management and Budget, which had all but taken over on messaging to government employees, the source said.

-Another source familiar with the Office of Personnel Management said it was friction between OPM and the White House that led to Cabaniss’ “abrupt” resignation of the Director of OPM, adding, “No one knew this was coming.”
+Another source familiar with the Office of Personnel Management said it was friction between OPM and the White House that led to Cabaniss’ “abrupt” resignation as director of OPM, adding, “No one knew this was coming.”

 Cabaniss submitted her resignation “late this afternoon,” and it was “very much not planned,” according to the second source.